Ham00di71/Ham00di71/README.md

 # Hey there 👋!
 ---
-## It's Ahmad Thaha Hussain!
+## It's Ahmad Thaha Hussain :) !
 UX Designer at [XandY Learning](https://xandylearning.com/)

-Practicing Design Engineering & Creative Direction through my works whether professional or personal; always focus on creating unique products/experiences that are user-centric & high value in nature.
+- Practicing **Design Engineering** & **Creative Direction** through my works whether professional or personal.
+- I always focus on creating unique products/experiences that are user-centric & high value in nature.

 Let me know if you are working in any crazy projects!